 - Approximately 12:40 p.m. - Newspapers close to the time of Yarmolenko's death in 2008 cited the time as 12:30 p.m. based on interviews, while The Charlotte Observer published a handwritten statement from male jetskier Dennis Lovelace, "My girlfriend, Brenda Pierce, and I put our jetskis in the water at Dale's boat landing at approximately 12:40 p.m."
 They left Dale's Superette on Wilkinson Boulevard and began traveling north on the Catawba River.
 During trial, the jetskiers' testimonies conflicted as to what occurred thereafter.
 Lovelace said they traveled straight to the scene of Yarmolenko's death the first time they saw her car at the river's edge.
 Pierce said they saw the car but jetskied past it, stopped upriver to check their jetski plugs and came back to investigate the scene of the car, at which time they had been on the river about 10 to 15 minutes.
 Pierce said on their second pass, they realized the car had crashed into a stump and a body was lying a few feet away from the car.
 Both jetskiers testified they split up to go in opposite directions to call for help shortly after 1 p.m.

 - Shortly after 1 p.m. - Dennis Lovelace wrote in his statement, "I told Brenda to go call 911.
 Brenda went back toward Dale's boat landing to call.
 I rode my jetski to a contruction site and told the workers to call 911 because there was a dead body.
 I then went back to where the body was. . . .
 I stayed on the scene until a police officer said I could leave."
 The construction worker's 911 call was placed at 1:07 p.m.
 Pierce rode her jet ski about ten minutes away to a construction site to call the police.
 She told the dispatcher at 1:09 p.m., "I'm a boater on the Catawba River.
 There's a car that's run off an embankment and there's a body laying—laying there.
 I don't know if they're alive or not."
 Note that if they had discovered the body immediately, as Lovelace claimed, there would have been around a 30-minute gap between discovering the body and placing the 911 call.
-Pierce's timeline is more logical.
+Pierce's timeline seems more logical.

 - Around 2:00 p.m. - Belmont Police Department officers were dispatched at 1:12 p.m. and Mount Holly Police Department officers at 1:20 p.m.
 A crime scene investigator from the Gaston County Police Department and rescue personnel from the fire department also arrived, though more time than usual was required for responders to locate the scene due to the difficulty of the terrain.
 Out of the four groups, Mount Holly Police eventually took responsibility for processing the scene.